-To know about the overall utilization of ITES data were collected andpresented inTable.1.
-It could be seen from the table that nearly half of the respondents (47.50 per cent) had medium level of utilization behaviour followed by low (32.50 per cent) and high (20.00 per cent) levels of utilization behaviour.
-Hence, it could be concluded that the respondents were found to be with medium level of ITES utilization behaviour (47.50 per cent).
+To know about the overall utilization of ITES data were collected and are presented inTable.1.
+It could be seen from the table 1 that nearly half of the respondents had medium level of utilization behaviour followed by low and highlevels of utilization behaviour.
+Hence, it could be concluded that the respondents were found to be with medium level of ITES utilization behaviour.
 It may be due to the good perception, accessibility and user ability of the respondents on various ITES.

 4.1.2.
 Frequency of Utilization of ITES